burgrp/appglue/README.md

-Simple application configurer in IoC style.
+Simple application configurator in IoC style.
 Check the test.